MichaelEvans/blog/source/_posts/2015-08-03-using-espresso-for-easy-ui-testing.markdown

 ##Integration

+From the Espresso documentation:

+{% blockquote %}
-So the Espresso documentation says that "The centerpiece of Espresso is its ability to seamlessly synchronize all test operations with the application under test.
+The centerpiece of Espresso is its ability to seamlessly synchronize all test operations with the application under test.
 By default, Espresso waits for UI events in the current message queue to process and default AsyncTasks* to complete before it moves on to the next test operation.
 This should address the majority of application/test synchronization in your application."
+{% endblockquote %}

 But if you're like me, you're not writing AsyncTasks to handle your background operations.
-My go-to tool for making HTTP requests (probably on of the most common uses of AsyncTask) is [Retrofit](http://square.github.io/retrofit/).
+My go-to tool for making HTTP requests (probably one of the most common uses of AsyncTask) is [Retrofit](http://square.github.io/retrofit/).
 So what can we do?
-Espresso has an API called `registerIdlingResource`, which allows you to synchronize your custom logic up to Espresso.
+Espresso has an API called `registerIdlingResource`, which allows you to synchronize your custom logic with Espresso.

-With this knowledge, one way you might approach this is to implement a mock version of your retrofit interface, and then use something like this:
+With this knowledge, one way you might approach this is to implement a mock version of your Retrofit interface, and then use something like this:

 ```java
 public class MockApiService implements ApiService, IdlingResource {